 Arizona's Graduation Requirements

-High school students in Arizona need a minimum of 22 credits that covers core academic subjects.
-Students must take four years of English courses that cover writing, grammar, reading skills, composition and American literature.
-The social studies curriculum includes American and world history, geography, economics and government.
+High school students in Arizona need a minimum of 22 credits that cover core academic subjects.
+Students must take four years of English courses that cover writing, grammar, reading skills, composition, and American literature.
+The social studies curriculum includes American and world history, geography, economics, and government.
 Math curriculum graduation requirements cover Algebra I and II, in addition to geometry.

 Although the minimum requirement is 22 credits, the Arizona Dept. of Education allows individual school districts to expand diploma requirements with additional courses.
-As of 2015, Arizona no longer requires students to pass the reading, writing and math state assessment tests to graduate.
-Students will take a new assessment exam, AzMERIT, but passing the test is not a state requirement for a diploma.
+As of 2018, Arizona uses the AzMERIT exam, the state achievement exam, but passing the test is not a state requirement for a diploma.
+They do, however, need to take and pass a civics exam.

 Find schools that offer these popular programs